-- (a) The following is a guideline for conducting quasi-judicial hearings: - (1) All testimony shall be under a sworn oath to tell the truth.
+(a) The following is a guideline for conducting quasi-judicial hearings:

+- (1) All testimony shall be under a sworn oath to tell the truth.
 The oath shall be contained on a speaker's card.
-All persons wishing to speak on a quasi-judicial item shall submit a speaker's card to the clerk on duty. - (2) The presider shall call the cases on the agenda but shall not be bound by the order in which the cases appear on the agenda. - (3) The presider will introduce the case and, if appropriate, defer to the city manager (or designee) or city attorney (or board counsel) for either an explanation of the matter or the reading of the ordinance or resolution caption. - (4) The presider shall have the option of determining the order to expedite the proceedings.
+All persons wishing to speak on a quasi-judicial item shall submit a speaker's card to the clerk on duty. - (2) The presider shall call the cases on the agenda but shall not be bound by the order in which the cases appear on the agenda. - (31) Introduction.
+The presider will introduce the case and, if appropriate, defer to the city manager (or designee) or city attorney (or board counsel) for either an explanation of the matter clerk for the reading of the ordinance or resolution caption. - (2) Swearing in.
+All persons wishing to speak on a quasi-judicial matter shall take an oath to tell the truth.
+This includes attorneys representing parties, as well as members of the public providing comment. - (3) Ex parte disclosures.
+The presider shall call for disclosure of ex parte communications by the members of the quasi-judicial body.
+Such disclosures shall be made in accordance with this article. - (4) Presentation of evidence.
+The presider shall have the option of determining the order to expedite the proceedings.
 However, all parties shall be provided the opportunity to present their case.
-In the event the quasi-judicial matter constitutes a public hearing, the general order of the presentation of evidence shall be as follows: - a.
-The applicant, having the burden of persuasion and the burden of proof, shall proceed to present its case first; - b.
-City staff shall then present the opinion of the city or any other relevant information necessary for the quasi-judicial body's consideration. - c.
-Any aggrieved or adversely affected person who has complied with the notice requirement set forth in section 2-81 shall be heard; - d.
-Any other person who has taken an oath upon statement of his/her name and address for the record shall be heard; - e.
-Closing argument shall then be given by the applicant. - (5) Any natural person or party may represent himself/herself or may be represented by an attorney.
-The statements or arguments of the attorney are not considered evidence.
-The attorney need not be sworn. - a.
-In the event any party (other than a corporation or the city) chooses to be represented by a non-attorney, such party shall file a written, notarized power of attorney with the clerk at least five calendar days prior to the hearing stating that the person appearing has the full power and authority to act on behalf of the party in the matter.
+In the event the quasi-judicial matter constitutes a public hearing, the The general order of the presentation of evidence shall be as follows: - a.
+Presentations.
+The applicant, having the burden of persuasion and the burden of proof, shall proceed to present its case first city staff, and any aggrieved or adversely affected person, in that order, shall each have 20 minutes to make an initial presentation. - b.
+City staff shall then present the opinion of the city or any other relevant information necessary for the quasi-judicial body's consideration Rebuttal.
+The applicant, city staff, and any aggrieved or adversely affected person, in that order, shall each have five minutes for rebuttal.
+During this time, the parties may present rebuttal testimony, cross-examine opposing witnesses, impeach witnesses, and rebut evidence. - c.
+Any aggrieved or adversely affected person who has complied with the notice requirement set forth in section 2-81 shall be heard; - dc.
+Public comment.
+Any other person who did not speak during presentations and rebuttals may speak for not more than three minutes.
+Prior to being heard, each speaker must take who has taken an oath to tell the truth and must state upon statement of his/her name and address for the record-shall be heard; The quasi-judicial body may by motion extend the time for an individual speaker, provided that all other speakers are allowed the same time extension.